stijn-dejongh/lovecraft_public_domain/raw_converts/shh.md

 the heavy door and flinging it wide to the stars and the mist.

-  And then to the sound of obscure harmonies there floated into that room from the deep all the dreams and memories of earth&rsquo;s sunken Mighty Ones.
+  And then to the sound of obscure harmonies there floated into that room from the deep all the dreams and memories of earth's sunken Mighty Ones.
 And golden flames played about weedy locks, so that Olney was dazzled as he did them homage.
-Trident-bearing Neptune was there, and sportive tritons and fantastic nereids, and upon dolphins&rsquo; backs was balanced a vast crenulate shell wherein rode the grey and awful form of primal Nodens, Lord of the Great Abyss.
+Trident-bearing Neptune was there, and sportive tritons and fantastic nereids, and upon dolphins' backs was balanced a vast crenulate shell wherein rode the grey and awful form of primal Nodens, Lord of the Great Abyss.
 And the conches of the tritons gave weird blasts, and the nereids made strange sounds by striking on the grotesque resonant shells of unknown lurkers in black sea-caves.
 Then hoary